argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 !!! important "Double-check these items"
     1. Make sure to use `argocd-cmp-server` as an entrypoint from the same version of Argo CD.
 The `argocd-cmp-server` is a lightweight GRPC service that allows Argo CD to interact with the plugin.
-    2. Make sure that sidecar container is running as user 999.
+    2. Make sure that container is running as user 999.
     3. Make sure that plugin configuration file is present at `/home/argocd/cmp-server/config/plugin.yaml`.
 It can either be volume mapped via configmap or baked into image.
     4. The **service** has the label `argocd.argoproj.io/plugin: "true"`
     5. If you are calling the plugin by name that the **port** name is what you use to call it.

 If you'd like to disable this feature do not provide a service account token.